Kramer by Zwilling Meiji Chef's Knives

 Ice-hardened Friodurx2 blade offer exceptional durability, cutting edge retention, and corrosion resistance; mirror-polished blade have a distinctive etched ladder Damascus pattern designed by Bob Kramer

-Hand-honed Honbazuke blade boasts scalpel-like sharpness; 61 Rockwell Hardness with 15° angle on each side
+Hand-honed Honbazuke blade boasts scalpel-like sharpness; 61 Rockwell Hardness with 9 to 12° angle on each side

 Full tang construction provides perfect balance and superior durability so you can cut with confidence